dirkzon/oauth2.1-oidc-pkce-demo/README.md

 # Oauth2.1 OIDC PKCE demo

-This repository demonstrates the [OAuth 2.1 Authorization Framework](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-11) authorization Code Flow with [Proof Key for Code Exchange](https://datatracker.ietf.org/doc/html/rfc7636) (PKCE) and [OpenId Connect](openid.net) (OIDC) to obtain limited access to a protected resource.
-It includes a user agent, authorization server and client to securely authenticate users, and manage JWT access tokens signed with the EdDSA digital signature algorithm.
+This repository demonstrates the [OAuth 2.1 Authorization Framework](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-11) authorization Code Flow with [OpenId Connect](openid.net) (OIDC) to obtain limited access to a protected resource.
+[Proof Key for Code Exchange](https://datatracker.ietf.org/doc/html/rfc7636) (PKCE) and the EdDSA digital signature algorithm provide an extra layer of security against authorization code interception attacks.
+Included are a user agent, authorization/resource server and client to securely authenticate users, and manage JWT access tokens.

 ## Features
 - Login with Keycloak.
-- Retrieving user info from Keycoak.
+- Extracting user info from JWT token.
 - logout with Keycoak.

 ## Built with